nanda-kshr/nanda-kshr/README.md

 ---

-**<b>📌 Daily Fact:</b>** April 16th is the day in 1818 that the United States Senate ratifies the Rush-Bagot Treaty, establishing the border with Canada.
+**<b>📌 Daily Fact:</b>** April 17th is the day in 2006 that Sami Hammad, a Palestinian suicide bomber, detonates an explosive device in Tel Aviv, killing 11 people and injuring 70.

 ---